pacroy/microk8s-azure-vm/README.md

 8. Note the FQDN and port of your VM.

     ```sh
-    echo "FQDN: $(terraform output -json public_ip | jq -r ".fqdn")"
+    echo "server: $(terraform output -json public_ip | jq -r ".fqdn"):$(terraform output kubectl_port)"
-    echo "Port: $(terraform output kubectl_port)"
     ```

-9. Edit the `admin.config` file that you download in 7 and update the field `clusters.cluster.server` with the hostname and port you note in 8.
+1. Edit the `admin.config` file that you download in 7 and update the field `clusters.cluster.server` with the hostname and port you note in 8.

     ```yaml
     apiVersion: v1